Estimated reading time: 3 minutes

 After my IT training, I worked with heart and soul in a refinery (petrochemical) for 27 years.
 But I really like being outside and I like physical work.
 That's why you often found me in the woods in my spare time.
 And every now and then I cut down a tree for firewood.
 I soon received requests from family, friends and acquaintances to help them with it pruning of felling trees. "

 I then started b-Tree Tree Care and continued to expand it.
 Both with knowledge and people.
-We always have vacancies open staan.
+We always have vacancies to be open.

 “The contact with nature is priceless.”